Crushoverride007/bluekbmvirtualpass/README.md

 * As a receptionist
 The application shows all visits for the current day.

-A list of commonly used resources that we used.

 ### Built With

 We listed down below our used technologies during the project build-up.